larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 Known Bugs:
 -	Each slide/knob needs to be moved on Mixxx startup to match levels with the Mixxx UI.
-- Jog Wheel animations sometimes don't revert to original animation after scratching.
-They also don't shut off when a track finishes.
 - Reverse button (mapped to 'Stutter') sometimes stickes on until repressed when stopped.